UVADS/ds2001/README.md

 ### Class Management
 Email / Communication
-• Email is the best way to get in touch with the instructor
+- Email is the best way to get in touch with the instructor
-• Please be sure to include the following in your email subject line: “DS 5100” when sending email to any of the course staff: professor and TAs.
+- Please be sure to include the following in your email subject line: “DS 5100” when sending email to any of the course staff: professor and TAs.

-Office Hours
+**Office Hours**
-• Please feel free to stop by office hours if you have any issues to discuss.
+- Please feel free to stop by office hours if you have any issues to discuss.
 All office hours are open hours.
 That is, you do not need an appointment to drop in.
-• If you cannot make it to my office hours we can arrange a mutually agreeable appointment time.
+- If you cannot make it to my office hours we can arrange a mutually agreeable appointment time.

-Homework Assignments
+**Homework Assignments**
-• There will be several homework assignments given throughout the semester.
+- There will be several homework assignments given throughout the semester.
 Specific grading criteria will be provided with each homework assignment.
 (See Collab for all homework details.)
-• You are encouraged to first try to complete the homework by yourself.
+- You are encouraged to first try to complete the homework by yourself.
 If you work with others, be sure you understand all of the work, and that your final submission is your own work.
-• Unless stated otherwise, please type your homework assignments and submit through Collab in the requested format
+- Unless stated otherwise, please type your homework assignments and submit through Collab in the requested format
-• When submitting homework assignments, don’t forget to write the assignment title, your name, your UVa computing ID, and date at the top of each assignment.
+- When submitting homework assignments, don’t forget to write the assignment title, your name, your UVa computing ID, and date at the top of each assignment.
-• No homework assignments will be dropped.
+- No homework assignments will be dropped.
-• Note about homework assignments:
+- Note about homework assignments:
-   ◦ Check Collab for due dates
+   - Check Collab for due dates
-   ◦ Unless arranged ahead of time, no assignments are accepted after the due date ◦ No homework assignments will be dropped.
-If this decision has been reevaluated, you will receive notification by the end of the semester
+   - Unless arranged ahead of time, no assignments are accepted after the due date
-Participation
-    • Submitted files are graded based on participation, (do the best that you can!).
-This means you earn full credit for submitting the file through Collab.

-#### Quizzes
+**Quizzes**
-    • There will be several quizzes throughout the semester that will assess your knowledge of the various topics
+- There will be several quizzes throughout the semester that will assess your knowledge of the various topics
-    • Quizzes are based on the Jupter Notebooks and R code files
+- Quizzes are based on the Jupter Notebooks and R code files
-    • All quizzes are mandatory for all students to take
+- All quizzes are mandatory for all students to take
-    • The quizzes should be done “closed book:” please refrain from consulting any resources including notes, books, the web, devices, or other external media
+- **The quizzes should be done “closed book:”** please refrain from consulting any resources including notes, books, the web, devices, or other external media
-    • If you know in advance that you will miss any of the scheduled quizzes, you must make arrangements in advance with the instructor.
+- If you know in advance that you will miss any of the scheduled quizzes, you must make arrangements in advance with the instructor.
 (At least one week in advance if possible, or as soon as you are able if an unforeseen event occurs preventing you from taking the quiz.)

-#### Semester Project
+**Semester Project**
-    • Project submission (write-up, code, etc.) is due in the final week of the course (see Important Dates near top of Syllabus).
+- Project submission (write-up, code, etc.) is due in the final week of the course (see Important Dates near top of Syllabus).
 See Collab for submission details.
 (This date is for *all* students, regardless of project presentation date.)
-    • Project presentations will be in the last few days of the semester.
+- Project presentations will be in the last few days of the semester.
 Information about the project will be provided on Collab.
-    • If you know in advance that you will be absent for the project presentations, you must make arrangements in advance with the instructor.
+- If you know in advance that you will be absent for the project presentations, you must make arrangements in advance with the instructor.
 (At least one week in advance if possible.
 Or as soon as you are able if an unforeseen event occurs preventing you from presenting your final project.)

 ### Spirit of the Course
 Students must attend daily live sessions and complete the final project as a team.
 For the programming assignments and quizzes, you must submit your own work.